-Berry Picking in Temecula
+Berry picking in Temecula

 If for any reason you are interested in real estate in Temecula, I have attached a localized home search to the bottom of this blog post.
-I am a licensed real estate broker and owner of Greenleaf real estate and my wife is a licensed real estate appraiser.
+I am a licensed real estate broker and owner of Greenleaf real estate, and my wife is a licensed real estate appraiser.

 You’re going to have three options when picking blueberries in regards to size and cost.
-The video on the side shows you pictures of both but if you’re not into watching videos they go as follows.
+The video on the side shows you pictures of both, but if you’re not into watching videos, they go as follows:

 To be honest, I never thought berry picking in Temecula was going to be so good.
-There were tons of berries and although most were not ripe, (May 10th) there was still an abundance to fill a bucket within 20 minutes.
+There were tons of berries, and although most were not ripe (May 10th), there was still an abundance to fill a bucket within 20 minutes.

-When Should I go?
+When should I go?

-If you’re looking for dates and times to go berry picking in Temecula I suggest you go from the start of May till the end of July in the morning.
-That’s what we were told anyway.When we picked, it was early May and I could tell that the best of times were yet to hit.
-There were tons of berries on the bushes that were not ripe yet but our bucket was full and the berries we got were ripe.
+If you’re looking for dates and times to go berry picking in Temecula, I suggest you go from the start of May until the end of July in the morning.
+At least, that’s what we were told.When we picked, it was early May, and I could tell that the best was yet to come.
+There were tons of berries on the bushes that were not ripe yet, but our bucket was full and the berries we got were ripe.

 Overall Experience and a Pro Tip

 We had a ton of fun and will definitely return.
 As we mentioned earlier on in the blog, if you have 20 minutes to spare, DO IT!
-It’s the same cost as going to the grocery store and they are a hundred times better.
-Parking was relatively easy, the lines were quick, and even though it looked crowded from the parking lot, once you hit the berry fields it wasn’t crowded at all.
-We plan on going back the following weekend with our daughters as they both want to pick berries.
+It’s the same cost as going to the grocery store, and they are a hundred times better.
+Parking was relatively easy, the lines were quick, and even though it looked crowded from the parking lot, once you hit the berry fields, it wasn’t crowded at all.
+We plan on going back the following weekend with our daughters, as they both want to pick berries.